Virtual vector bundles and graded Thom spectra: -spaces and graded orthogonal spectra

-if $n\geq d$ and $F_d(K)_n=*$ otherwise.
-(As usual the notation $(-)_+$ indicates the addition of a disjoint base point.)
+if $n\geq d$ and $F_d(K)_n=*$ otherwise (where $(-)_+$ indicates the addition of a disjoint base point).
 Here we think of $\mR^{n-d}$ as the orthogonal complement of $\mR^d$ included as the first $d$ coordinates in $\mR^n$.
 The structure maps are defined by

 for $a\in \cO(d\oplus(n-d),n)$, $x\in K$, $u\in S^{n-d}$, and $t\in S^1$.
 For $d=0$ this construction gives the orthogonal suspension spectrum $F_0(K)$ with $n$th space $K\wedge S^n$.
 It follows from \cite[Lemma 1.8]{MMSS} that the canonical family of maps